 Imagine coming home to water everywhere.
 You slowly walk through your home.
-Anger floods your emotions.
+Anger floods your emotions (pun intended).
 After a little investigating you learn the pipes in your kitchen burst.

 It’s hard to put yourself in that position unless you’ve experienced it.